Beowulf55/Chaos-Pendulum/README.md

 display much greater system instability and sensitivity to intitial conditions than we would expect in the physical world.
 With that disclaimer and considerations taken, it does behave how one would expect.

-# Python Dependencies
+# Python Dependencies & Software Used
-Python 3.8.5
+Python 3.8.5,
-pygame 2.0.0
+pygame 2.0.0,
+IDLE: Atom 1.53.0 x64 with package ide-python 1.6.2

 # Downloading & Running
 Download main, formular, and points.
 For now, gui isn't necessary, but it is a very early development of a